lorencerri/screeps/README.md

 ---

-**Observations**
+**5x Speed Simulation Observations**
 Early Game:

 - Builders should not prioritize building the controller's container before the harvesters, even if it's closer.
-- Containers should automatically be placed
+- Containers should automatically be placed in proper radius^[1]
-- Roads should automatically be placed
+- Roads should automatically be placed in proper radius^[1]
 - Extensions should automatically be placed
+- Builders should probably have withdraw priority over upgraders
+- Upgraders should move away from spawn when idle (not critical)

+^[1]proper radius = where at least two harvesters on a node can access it without moving

 **Notes**